rodrigobivarazevedo/Research-Paper/README.md

 # Artificial Intelligence in Medicine

-## For Digital Health Blog of Rodrigo Azevedo redirect to branch site
+## For blog material redirect to branch site

 ## website live at https://rodrigobivarazevedo.github.io/Research-Paper/